keith-E/Porky/README.md

 - [x] The PWM/Servo Controller is powered on via the 4xAA Battery Holder.
 - [x] The Motor-controller is switch is turned on and powered via the Li-Po battery.

-If you've built an alike robot, issue the following command via a terminal:
+If you've built an identical robot, issue the following command via a terminal:
 ```console
 pi@raspberrypi:~$ cd ~/Porky/src/
 pi@raspberrypi:~/Porky/src $ python3 run.py